The Nike “swoosh.” The golden arches of McDonalds. The spare beauty of the Apple symbol.

 The next step is to craft a message your ideal customer will resonate with, and communicate it using your brand personality.

 Nike, Apple, and even McDonalds can afford to create inspirational ads that don’t mention their business by name.

 You and I cannot.
 We have to be explicit, and our marketing efforts should have a specific goal in mind.

 For every piece of marketing you create, think about the story you’d like to tell.
 Here’s the most important question:

 How will your product or service empower, delight, entertain, or solve a problem?

 Answer that question with your brand story.
 And make sure your brand personality shines through with the language you use (formal? informal?), and the graphic style you choose (conservative? funky?).

 Confused about this part?
-Visit the Brand Personality page, and take the quiz.
+Visit the Brand Plan page, and take the Brand Personality quiz.
 It takes less than ten minutes.

 If you have the marketing budget to create a polished TV ad … what are you doing reading this blog? 😉

 This blog is for small business owners who are bootstrapping their marketing.
 We’re a scrappy bunch, and even though we don’t have marketing budgets with four, five and six zeroes after them, we don’t let that discourage us.